johnalison/obsidian-notes/Journal/6 September 2024 Friday.md

 M&T to school ... work by 8:30

-# Will Start reviewing the quarterly plans
+# Will start reviewing the quarterly plans
 [[Summer 2024]]
 [[Fall 2024]]
 Will be nice pairing to the progress reports